mohajeranilab/SemiAutoAnnotator/README.md

 # SemiAutoAnnotator
 ## Description

-This annotation labeler uses the concept of active learning and transfer learning.
+This annotation labeler uses the concept of active learning and transfer learning to improve the efficiency of the annotation process.
-The user will start annotating images but will be assisted by a model that provides annotations.
-After significant annotations are made, the user can then be prompted to retrain the model that was helping the user annotate to improve its performance.
-Whenever it is retrained, it will reuse the current model as the pre-trained weights for training.
-This system drastically reduces the amount of time a user spends annotating.
+The user will start annotating images and will be assisted by a model that provides suggested annotations.
+After significant annotations are made, the user can then be prompted to retrain the assisting model to improve its performance.
+Each retraining session uses the current model as a base, incorporating its pre-trained weights as a starting point for the retraining.
+This iterative approach significantly reduces the time required for manual annotation by continuously refining the model's accuracy.

 ## Installation
 1. Clone the repository: